-Last minute, quick and easy crochet decoration.
-Customise the colours to suit your celebration and the length between the flowers for the location and time available.
+Last minute, quick and easy crochet flower garland pattern.
+Customise the colours to suit your celebration and the length and style between the flowers for the location and time available.

 It's the Queen's Platinum Jubilee today and there is a street party on our road.
 Lots of the houses have bunting, flags or balloons in red, white and blue.
 I thought it would be fun to make some yarny decorations for the front of our house but realised I'd left it a bit late to make proper bunting, so I made a garland of red, white and blue flowers to drape across the front of our house along with a small flag at the centre.
 It was a really quick and fun make.
 Now I just need to bake some scones for the afternoon tea!